 Election workers worry that federal threats task force isn’t enough to keep them safe

 Some elections professionals say federal law enforcement still isn’t doing enough to deter bad actors and ensure that those on the front lines of democracy are protected this fall.
-(Photo by John Moore/Getty Images)
+(John Moore/Getty Images)

 Aiming to send a message, the Biden administration recently spotlighted its indictments and convictions in cases involving threats to election officials or workers.